-Wiesbaden is planning a new district: expropriations and rail connections in danger!
+Wiesbaden is planning a new district: expropriations and rail connections at risk!

 Transparenz: Redaktionell erstellt und geprüft.